List of tallest buildings in Canberra

-The maximum height of buildings in Canberra Central is 617 m above sea level, generally about 50 m above ground level in Canberra City, in compliance with the RL617 rule in the National Capital Authority's National Capital Plan.
+There is a height limit in Canberra Central of 617 m above sea level, generally about 50 m above ground level in Canberra City, in compliance with the RL617 rule in the National Capital Authority's National Capital Plan.
 As a result, the highest buildings are now found in the outer town centres, such as Phillip and Belconnen.
+RL2025 feet (or RL617 metres) was recommended as the limit in a 1972 study because it was the equal height of the two tallest buildings at the time: the AMP Building and the tallest building at Russell Offices (Note: The eastern 10 story block of the Defence Headquarters building group in Russell.)

 Tallest buildings

 These are the high-rise buildings of Canberra.
-There are taller structures in Canberra, including Black Mountain Tower at 195 m, Gungahlin MF (a guyed mast located between Kaleen and Mitchell) at 193 m, and Parliament House (including the flagpole) at 107 m.
+There are taller structures in Canberra, including Telstra Tower at 195 m, Gungahlin MF (a guyed mast located between Kaleen and Mitchell) at 192 m, and previously, Parliament House (including the flagpole) at 107 m.